yuriiter/next-ecommerce/README.md

 1. **Domain Configuration**: Ensure you have a domain name bound to your server's IP address.

-2. **Modify nginx Configuration**: Update the `nginx/nginx.conf` file to include your domain name and SSL certificate paths.
-Refer to the section "Nginx Configuration" below.

-3. **Modify Environment Variables**: Update the `.env` files, specifically `FRONTEND_URL` and `NEXT_PUBLIC_BACKEND_URL`, with your domain name.
+2. **Modify Environment Variables**: Update the `.env` files, specifically `FRONTEND_URL` and `NEXT_PUBLIC_BACKEND_URL`, with your domain name.

-4. **Run the App Once**: Execute the following command to initialize the application:
+3. **Run The Server**: Execute the following command to initialize the application:

 ```bash
 sudo docker-compose -f docker-compose.production.yaml up -d
 ```

-5. **Obtain SSL Certificate**: Run the Certbot command to obtain an SSL certificate for your domain.
+4. **Obtain SSL Certificate**: Run the Certbot command to obtain an SSL certificate for your domain.
 Replace `[your_domain.com]` with your actual domain name:

 ```bash
 sudo docker-compose -f docker-compose.production.yaml run --rm certbot certonly --webroot --webroot-path /var/www/certbot/ -d [your_domain.com]
 ```

-6. **Update Nginx Configuration**: Uncomment the second server block in `nginx/nginx.conf` to enable HTTPS.
+5. **Update Nginx Configuration**: Uncomment the second server block in `nginx/nginx.conf` to enable HTTPS.
 This ensures that Nginx serves your application securely over HTTPS.

-7. **Restart Docker App**: After updating the Nginx configuration, restart the Docker app to apply the changes:
+6. **Restart Docker App**: After updating the Nginx configuration, restart the Docker app to apply the changes:

 ```bash
 sudo docker-compose -f docker-compose.production.yaml restart